OjureFred/PhiThetaAwards/readme.md

-# SocialGram Social Site
+# PhiBeta Site

-This is a Python Django Project that tries to copy Instagram App
+This is a Python Django Project that allows a user to submit a project and also grade submitted projects.

 ## Getting Started